Everything or Nothing (song): Writing and recording

-"Everything or Nothing" was written by Mýa, Bugnitz and frequent collaborator Fair, while production was overseen by the latter.
+"Everything or Nothing" was written by Mýa, Randy Bugnitz and frequent collaborator Ron Fair, while production was overseen by the latter.
 Mixing of the track was provided by Ben Grosse.
 EA asked the singer to record a song which would also work in a jazz club as "Everything or Nothing" was expected to be used in a similar environment in a video game sequence.
 Commenting on the result, Mýa said, "It fit together.
 It's not like Mya, recording artist, separate and apart from [the game].
 It's actually a song that the agent sings within the game.
 So I get to be myself a little as well as play a character and sing as the character."
 The first jazz song she ever wrote, Mýa considered writing a Bond theme an opportunity to be a writer "outside of Mýa" as she felt the track marked a breakaway from the concrete and solid coming from a personal experience that she had frequently used on previous records. "'Everything Or Nothing' can mean so many things and the definition and links can be infinite", she said.
 "So in the lyric writing process there was everything from the analogy between cars and keys versus just relationships or some of the top R&B clichés, you know, when I'm writing my own songs."

 Fair produced three different versions of "Everything or Nothing", including the synthesizer–driven main version, a jazz edition and a techno remix.
 While familiar with the classic Bond songs such as Shirley Bassey's "Goldfinger", Paul McCartney's "Live and Let Die" and Carly Simon's "Nobody Does It Better", Mýa did not immerse herself with the songs that were accompanying the Bond films, though she researched for the techno version of "Everything or Nothing", the first version for which she wrote the lyrics.
 Unfamiliar with that genre, she took to rave and house music, as well as techno and pop music and invited friends to play music for her.
 For the jazz rendition, Fair brought in live musician and modified the melody and rhythms of the song.